This company is not yet accredited. To learn more, see reviews below or submit your own.

 This was impossible to have been dented from the inside out.
 The door is a double panel at the lower portion of the door.
 The dent is from the inside out as if something was caught between the layers of metal when the door was assembled.
 It would be totally impossible to have dented the door panel from the inside.
 Besides, my wife, who is the primary operator of the vehicle is a tiny, petite woman (4'11" and approximately 100 pounds).
 Even if the door panel was not double walled at that point, I don't see how she could have punched the metal out from the inside out.

-Kraft Nissan Company Profile
+Kraft Nissan Company Information

 - Company Name: